funilrys/PyFunceble/docs/use/update.md

 ## Container Image Registry

 Updating from a Container Image Registry is easier.
-If you allowed your container engine to automatically pull the `lastest` tag, you have nothing to do.
+If you allowed your container engine to automatically pull the `latest` tag, you have nothing to do.
 The new layers are downloaded before you run PyFunceble.

 Here is an overview of the packages and where they are hosted.